 A cheek piercing, or a dimple piercing, takes place above the side of the mouth, where a dimple is or where one would form.
 There is a potential for infection, so proper after care is important.

-A cheek piercing, sometimes known as a dimple piercing, takes place above the side of the mouth, where a dimple is or where one would form.
-It does not usually cause pain, but people may taste blood after the procedure.
-Cheek piercings carry some risks, so it is essential for an experienced professional to perform the piercing to avoid complications.
+A cheek piercing does not usually cause pain, but people may taste blood after the procedure.
+They carry some risks, so it is essential for an experienced professional to perform the piercing to avoid complications.

 Cheek piercings are less common than other types of piercings as they can lead to serious complications without the correct precautions in place.